srishti06m-cmyk/EGT309_PROJ1/README.md

 - Method 3: Running the run.sh file

-Step 1: Navigate to the project directory within a bash terminal (Git Bach, VS code Bash, Ubuntu) Step 2: Activate the virtual environment using this "source venv/bin/activate" command Step 3: Ensure dependencies (from the requirements.txt) are installed Step 4: Run the pipeline using "./run.sh"
+Step 1: Navigate to the project directory within a bash terminal (Git Bach, VS code Bash, Ubuntu) Step 2: Create virtual environment (if it does not exist) using this "python3 -m venv venv" command Step 3: Activate the virtual environment using this "source venv/bin/activate" command Step 4: Ensure dependencies (from the requirements.txt) are installed using this "pip install -r requirements.txt" command Step 5: Run the pipeline using "./run.sh"

 ## Descrip/on of logical steps/flow of the pipeline